 Planting trees is one of the most effective things we can do to fight climate change.

-The 26th of April is Arbor Day, which is not a big big deal anymore, and isn't celebrated everywhere, but it really should be.
+Today is Arbor Day, which is not a big big deal anymore, and isn't celebrated everywhere, but it really should be.
 The American holiday was founded by J. Sterling Morton, who wrote:

 Teddy Roosevelt liked the idea and promoted it, noting “a people without children would face a hopeless future; a country without trees is almost as hopeless.”